-Working through the logistics of your project and developing contacts is crucial – it will help you understand your project better and thereby produce a stronger application!
+- Working through the logistics of your project and developing contacts over the summer are crucial steps -- they will help you understand your project better and thereby produce a stronger application!
 The Watson Foundation is looking for clear evidence that you have thought seriously about your project and prepared as best you can for it.
 This is one of the best places for you to demonstrate your initiative and resourcefulness.

-- Recommendations: Names of two or three recommenders; at least one must be a Carleton faculty member who can speak directly to the project and to your potential as a Watson Fellow.
-Only the four nominees chosen by Carleton will be asked to request letters of recommendation in advance of the Watson Foundation deadline of November 4, 2015.
+- Recommendations (entered on cover sheet): Names of two or three official recommenders; at least one must be a Carleton faculty member who can speak directly to the project and to your potential as a Watson Fellow.
+Only the four nominees chosen by Carleton will be asked to request letters of recommendation in advance of the Watson Foundation deadline of November 2, 2016.

 - Photo: A recent photograph/snapshot of yourself

 Your materials should be as polished as possible; along with any interview, they will form the basis of our evaluation of your candidacy.
-Please note that Marynel is willing to read drafts of your statements if she receives them by August 24, 2015 at 5:00pm (email as Microsoft Word attachments to email@example.com); she will provide feedback to you by August 28.
+Please note that Marynel is willing to read drafts of your statements if she receives them by August 22, 2016, 9:00 AM (email as Microsoft Word attachments to firstname.lastname@example.org); she will provide feedback to you by August 29.

 STAGE 2: Reading of proposals by Carleton committee, selection of four nominees:

 - A faculty committee will read all completed application folders, interview some of the candidates, and make up to four nominations.
-First-round interviews will take place during the week of September 21; all those interviewed a first time should be prepared for the possibility of a second and even third interview in the period between September 21 and October 7, at which point we will choose the Carleton nominees and ask them to request recommendations.
+First-round interviews will take place early in Fall Term; all those interviewed a first time should be prepared for the possibility of a second and even third interview.
+We expect to choose the Carleton nominees by October 7, at which point we will choose the Carleton nominees and ask them to request recommendations.